-If you want your website to develop and maintain a healthy flow of visitors to your website, then search engine optimisation is a must.
+If you want your website to develop and maintain a healthy flow of visitors, then search engine optimisation is a must.
 In a recent study, 57.8% of all website traffic originates from Google, compared to 5.2% (Facebook), 4.8% (YouTube) and 3.7% (Bing).
-SEO works by optimising your website for the search engine that you want to rank for.
+Organic SEO works by optimising your website for the search engine that you want to rank for.

 Welcome to your handy ‘how to’ guide for SEO - or how to steer targeted traffic to your website from a search engine’s organic rankings and how to improve your website’s rankings in the organic section of the search results.